Register for Free edWebinars Below

 Key takeaways of this edWebinar are:

 - The latest research findings on attendance interventions and student engagement for the remote learning era.

 - Learn how data-insights can arm educators with indicators on students who may require additional support, and why.

 - Hear how technology-powered solutions can intelligently automate the nudging and outreach to students and families in response to early indicators of disengagement.

-This edWebinar will be of interest to school and district leaders of elementary through high school.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to school and district leaders of elementary through high school.

 About the Presenters